lwvmobile/m17-fme/docs/Example_Usage.md

 ## Using M17-FME with gr-m17

 m17-fme can be used with some of the gr-m17 test tools by modifying or creating a File Sink with input type 'float' in GNU Radio Companion.
-In this example, a float File Sink node has been created in m17_loopback.grc, and connected to the output of the M17 Encoder.
+In this example, a float File Sink node has been created in m17_loopback.grc with the file `float.sym` saved to the home directory, and connected to the output of the M17 Encoder.
+A terminal has been opened and the output from gr-m17 read in with m17-fme with the command: `m17-fme -r -f ~/float.sym`

 ![gr-m17](https://github.com/lwvmobile/m17-fme/blob/main/docs/gr-m17_float_symbol_filesink.png)